Free coffee masterclass… top service !

-Yes, you can have your coffee at home, whilst learning the craft with Sage, through a Zoom class.
+Yes, you can have your coffee at home, whilst learning the craft.

-One thing lockdown has given us is more online support, and nomatter what you are looking at , the Zoom name comes up almost every time.
+One thing the 2020 pandemic lockdown has given us is more online support, and nomatter what you are looking at , the Zoom name comes up almost every time.
 (Whatever happened to the old school Skype ?)
+So I took the course to check it out for you ( and me 😘 ).
+It’s so worth it – check out the links at the end of the post.

-A shout out Sage Appliances for this amazing masterclass
+A shout out to Sage and Breville customer service for this amazing masterclass.

 I know I called them out once when I couldn’t get an answer, but since then I have to say that either that was a one off, or something has changed.
 I’ve been able to get answers easily from Sage on email, and thank goodness for great customer targeting, because I got offered a free masterclass this week.
 I thought I’d jump at the chance and try it out for you all first… yes, it turns out that the pleasure was all mine !
 But it’s not too late, there are more classes to be had.
 One in a few days in fact, so check it out here.
 The next class like mine is next friday 26th. so get a place early !